ionic-team/capacitor/android/capacitor/README.md

 ```
 Please replace the `1.0.0-beta.xx` with your current version.

-Finally check if add `mavenLocal()` as Gradle repository somewhere in your project.
+Finally add `mavenLocal()` as Gradle repository somewhere in your project and sync your project in Android Studio.